box/box-typescript-sdk-gen/docs/metadataTemplates.md

 - templateId `string`
   - The ID of the template
   - Used as `template_id` in path `path` of the API call
+- headers `GetMetadataTemplateByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns